george-hawkins/arf-drone/soldering.md

 Note: everyone seems to solder in a slightly different way so don't be surprised if the advice isn't quite identical across videos etc. but on the whole the core points are always the same.

 Painless360 has produced a lot of nice RC related videos that are referenced elsewhere here - and he has a nice "Introduction to soldering" [video](https://www.youtube.com/watch?v=-YPLW5cCiGY).
 Similarly Propwashed have a "Soldering Exercises for Drone Building" [video](https://www.youtube.com/watch?v=1XwDlVb7gt4).

+**Update:** I found Bruce Simpson's [soldering basics video](https://www.youtube.com/watch?v=nS0bEuYPJoA) later and think it's excellent (though he could have sped up the bits where he's measuring temperature).
+He covers RC relevant aspects of soldering that I wasn't aware of from having just soldered up small electronics projects such as losing too much heat when using a low power soldering iron and the consequences of burning off all the flux in your solder.